womenbuildweb3/30daysofweb3.xyz/curriculum/en/7-querying-the-graph/2-fetching-event-details.md

 Once you can open up the event details page, you should be able to see your event details in the console.

 Now we can use this data to replace the static values on the page.

+## Break Time
+You've learned how to query your subgraph through your client application using Apollo Client!
+Tomorrow you'll pick up where you left off and learn how to display the data returned from your query in your dapp.

+Shoot out a tweet sharing an update, paste the link in **#builders-hype** and hype up other builders 🔥 **End of Day 14**

 ---